howzat/howzat.github.io/index.rst

 Scala is an object oriented language; some constructs are naturally expressed using inheritance relationships.
 That has implications for our ``T``, we need a way to constrain ``T`` to concrete types within an inheritance hierarchy.
-Lets see why and how, starting with 'upper type' bounds:
+Let's see why and how, starting with 'upper type' bounds:
 ::
    trait Person